WHAT MAKES MY HEART SING?

 And I continue to dream of Africa and the wild days and a very privileged and blessed upbringing for our sons......... maybe one day our paths will meet again and future dreams will be realized..........

 With all our moving, our family relationships have remained a priority as we have tried to connect in a new community, not knowing a single soul.
 We continued our home school journey as our sons pursued their interests and today two of them have their own online businesses in web design and film/media.
 We encouraged them to become entrepreneurs, to find their passion and to be life long learners.

 As our sons grew up into their teen years, my role changed from teacher to coach, as I came alongside them on their journey.They were teaching themselves.

 But inner change takes time and patience.
 I've listened to the negative thoughts in my head; given in to the expectations of others; kept quiet when I should have spoken up and spoken up when I should have listened.
 I've lost my home that I love; I’ve left my country that I love; I've lived in the past instead of moving on in the present and into the future.

 Life will not always be easy, but it doesn't have to be overwhelming.
 I am learning to see myself as God sees me and how He created me to be.
 I have also learnt from the wisdom of those who have gone before me and through difficult circumstances that God has used to shape my life.

 I wish I had experienced a life coach when I was growing up.
-I didn`t know how to apply myself to the real world; I had no idea how to study - I used to just memorize the content without understanding and my grades reflected this; I had no life skills; I didn`t take ownership of my learning; I didn`t have a very healthy self-image and lacked emotional maturity.
+I didn`t know how to apply myself to the real world; I had no idea how to study - I used to just memorize the content without understanding and my grades reflected this; I lacked life skills; I didn`t take ownership of my learning; I didn`t have a very healthy self-concept and lacked emotional maturity.